 Welcome!
 I am a PhD candidate in the Department of Sociology at Emory University.
 I am on the academic job market in Fall 2026.

-I received a B.A. degree in Sociology and Translation from the University of Hong Kong.
+I received a B.A. in Sociology and Translation from the University of Hong Kong.
 I am a first-generation-to-college student.